UAlbertaALTLab/morphodict/docs/directory-structure.md

 The rough idea is:

   - A `crkeng` directory is created for itwêwina following the new structure.
-    It imports all the code from `CreeDictionary`.
+    It imports all the code from `CreeDictionary`.  **Note: As of October 2024,** **the `CreeDictionary` package has been removed.**  It is referenced in this document for historical reasons.
+We are keeping it around in this document until the internal package refactorings in `morphodict` reaches a stable state so that we can guarantee it is truly a language independent dictionary system.

   - Work on itwêwina continues in the `CreeDictionary` package as normal, it’s just moved into the `src` directory, and gets run from